 Persons engaging in ‘credit activities’

 Chapter 2 of the NCCP Act generally requires all persons engaging in ‘credit activities’ to hold an Australian Credit Licence.
-In practice, this means that most credit providers, finance brokers and A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. providers have to hold an Australian Credit Licence.
-You can check if a business is licensed to engage in credit activities by visiting https://asic.gov.au and searching the professional register.
+In practice, this means that most credit providers, finance brokers and lease providers have to hold an Australian Credit Licence.
+You can check if a business is licensed to engage in credit activities by visiting ASIC’s website and searching the professional register.

 ‘Credit activity’ is defined comprehensively in section 6 of the NCCP Act.
 In brief, a person is engaged in a credit activity if the person:

 - is a credit provider under a credit contract regulated by the NCC;